 - Only Six Faces: His resemblance to both Aizen and Ginjo has been noted.

 - Poisonous Person: In a roundabout way.
 His power is to be able to calculate the perfect lethal dosage of any substance and alter it at will, even making things that shouldn't be toxic, like a person's blood, lethal above a certain dosage.

-- Portal Door: When he stopped Bazz-B from fighting Haschwalth, he's seen with the outline of a door behind him.
-That same outline appears with Bambietta, when she mentions that she's worried over the future of the Wandenreich.
+- Portal Door: When he stopped Bazz-B from fighting Haschwalth, he does so by placing a portal-like obstacle in front of them.
+That same portal-like ability appears with Bambietta, when she mentions that she's worried over the future of the Wandenreich.

 - Praetorian Guard: One of Yhwach's four elite Sternritter whom Yhwach reveals as being worthy to fight the Royal Guard.
 Askin comments that he's been promoted from the lower Sternritter ranks and therefore needs to prove himself before the other elites.
 Gerard agrees that he has a lot to prove.

 - Sarcasm Mode: He mocks Bazz-B for claiming to be calm despite nearly starting a fight.

 "The whole point of fighting is that you don't want to die!
 That you'll be killed if you lose!
 If you throw your life away in battle, where's the point in winning?!"

 Sternritter "E" of "The Explode".
 A bloodthirsty and sadistic young woman, she enjoys racking up a large body count during a fight.
 When in a bad mood, she vents her frustrations via killing attractive mooks, much to the irritation of her compatriots.
 When she was in possession of a stolen Bankai, she wasn't able to sense anything from it, so she assumes that all Zanpakuto lack sentience as a result.